 If you have questions about email services at UK, this is the place to start!
-If you still need support after reviewing this FAQ, the IT Service Desk is happy to help!
+If you still need support after reviewing this FAQ, ITS Customer Services is happy to help!

 The University of Kentucky offers several email options for Students, Faculty, and Staff.
 To make sure you select the best one for you, check out the information available for Students or Employees by clicking above.